 Table 9 provides analysis on the overall effectiveness of the contracts as predictors of expiration prices.
-As shown by the very small average errors (1.3% of $200/cwt is $2.40/cwt), the contracts are very accurate.
-The most accurate month on average was January and April.
-However, the least variable months were January and March.
+As shown by the very small average errors (1.3 percent of $135/cwt is $1.76/ cwt), the contracts are very accurate.
+The most accurate month on average was March followed by April, May, November, and January.
+The least variable months were March, August, January, and April.

 This analysis is intended to provide some insight into how accurately Feeder Cattle futures predict the contract expiration price.
 The results of this simple analysis suggest that they are very accurate, and that as increasing amounts of information become available, weekly futures prices become increasingly accurate at predicting expiration prices.
 This is shown by the errors’ tendencies to approach zero and the decreases in their standard deviations as the contract matures.
 As is the case in all economic situations, more information is always beneficial, and helps traders make more accurate and profitable decisions.